 You could, but you wouldn’t want to.
-Although you would automatically have a wallet when you open an exchange account (exchange-hosted wallet), you do not have control of the private and public keys.
+Although you would automatically have a wallet when you open a cryptocurrency exchange account (exchange-hosted wallet), you do not have control of the private and public keys.
 Having control of your keys means having control of your coins.
 Exchanges work like a bank; it is a third-party service provider that you trust to keep your coins safe.
-However, there is always a probability of the exchange shutting down or being hacked, resulting in a loss of coins (case in point: Mount Gox exchange).
+However, there is always a probability of the exchange shutting down or being hacked, resulting in a loss of coins (case in point: Mount Gox Exchange).
 Given the lack of regulatory frameworks on exchanges and cryptocurrencies as a whole, as well as the infancy of the industry, the best way to keep your coins safe is to have total control of your coins.
 You can only have absolute control by having your own wallet.
-(See more: Crypto Guide 101: Choosing The Best Cryptocurrency Exchange)

 In addition, participating in ICOs require you to have your own private wallets, from which to invest from.
 You cannot invest in ICO’s through your exchange account.
 Here’s a Beginner’s Guide to ICO Investing: How to Participate in ICOs.

 It can be intimidating choosing the right wallet, but do not worry!
 We’ve compiled the various types of wallets for different coins according to their price, level of security and mobility for your convenience.

 Disclaimer: For the purpose of simplicity, this guide does not list full client wallets such as Bitcoin core, Mist or Parity since downloading the entire blockchain may not be a user-friendly experience, even though we admit that it’s the safest way of storing your coins.